Skip to content

 labels:

-1. Service role. web means this service can receive public traffic through Caddy.
+1. Service role: web, internal, or worker. web means this service can receive public traffic through Caddy.

 See Compose-Format Files and Labels for the reference.